On the Relationship Between Adversarial Robustness and Decision Region in Deep Neural Networks: Robustness Under Adversarial Attacks

 \subsection{PRS and Training Samples}

 From previous section, we empirically observe that the vulnerability of individual test samples is related to PRS defined by training samples.
 In this section, we categorize the PRS to expand this relationship.
-At first, we define the major DR for each class $c$ which includes the majority of training samples. \begin{definition}[\textbf{Major Region (MR)}] Let the training dataset with class $c$ $\mathbf{X}_c$ and the classifier $f$.
-The major region for $l$-th layer and class $c$ is defined as,
+At first, we define the major DR for each class c which includes the majority of training samples.

+\begin{definition}[Major Region (MR)] For a training dataset $\mathcal{D}_{c}$ denoting the instances with class $c$, the \textbf{major region} for $l$-th layer and class $c$ is defined as:

 \end{definition}